Here is some general information provided to help you plan your pilgrimage to Weird Providence, and to help you get around once here:

 Get info on passes and routes by clicking here.

-Rail – there are regular Amtrak trains (including Acela) from Boston and NYC, etc, arriving into the heart of Providence, just a few short blocks from the main venues at the Biltmore and Omni Hotels.
-What better way to arrive than by the method Lovecraft himself preferred.
+Rail – there are regular MBTA commuter rails from Boston, and Amtrak trains (including Acela) from Boston and NYC, etc, arriving into the heart of Providence, just a few short blocks from the main venues at the Graduate and Omni Hotels.
+What better way to arrive into town than in classic style!

 You may also consider flying into Boston’s Logan Airport, and then taking a shuttle bus to downtown Providence – placing you very nearly at the steps of the Biltmore Hotel, with the Omni just around the corner.
 This is about an hour ride using the Peter Pan Bus Line.